ZerothAngel/zPermissions/doc/developers.md

 ## Enumerating a Player's Groups ##

-As above, zPermissions provides no public method to enumerate a player's groups.
-However, this can be easily done using only the Bukkit permissions API.
+This can be easily done using only the Bukkit permissions API.
 For example:

     private static final String GROUP_PREFIX = "group.";